moody7alim/youtube-clone/README.md

 # Youtube-clone

-Youtube-clone is an open-source project made for those who consume youtube more than `six` hours a day, like the developer himself.
+Youtube-clone is an open-source project made for those who consume youtube more than -six- hours a day, like the developer himself.
 The project limits the number of search results from youtube, so you can watch the only video you want to watch.
 No auto-watch next, no other suggestions, and no sidebar ads.